Luke-TE/Safeguard/README.md

 -Improve vaccination and medication systems and how they interact with money
 -Improve income system
 -Implement lethal diseases and a loss mechanic when all population is dead
--Implement happiness level and the effects of low happiness
+-Implement happiness level and the effects of low happiness such as antivaxxers
 -Improve UI
 -Add content to settings screen